-Specific Requirements for the Mass Communications/ Center for New Media Minor
+Specific Requirements for the Mass Communications and Center for New Media Minor

-Students desiring a minor in Mass Communications must complete 21-credit hours approved by their minor area advisor and MUST include MCCNM 101 and 201.
+Students desiring a minor in Mass Communications must complete 21-credit hours approved by their minor area advisor and MUST include MCCNM 101.
 The minor may not include more than 3 credits of media lab and must include at least 6 hours of upper division Mass Communications coursework.
-Students must earn a C or better in all Mass Communications courses, in order to be eligible for graduation with the required 2.0 in the minor.
-Students who earn grades of below C will be required to repeat the course in order to be considered for a minor in Mass Communications.
+Students must earn a C or better in all Mass Communications courses.